 After a gap of 13 years, I finally returned to Africa in 2009 spending seven weeks in Kenya, basing myself in Mombasa for a couple of weeks to explore Tsavo, Lamu Island, Kisite Marine Park and other coastal towns - all firsts for me.

-From March to July 2013 I undertook my longest trip yet to Africa, spending four and a half months travelling through most of the countries in Southern Africa, including once again volunteering at Lion Encounter, Livingstone, Zambia and at a cheetah project in Namibia.
+In September 2010, after quitting my job, I spent three and a half months travelling through Botswana and Zambia.
+Then from March to July 2013 I undertook my longest trip yet to Africa, spending four and a half months travelling through most of the countries in Southern Africa.

 I would like to share with you my love of Africa and to help you enjoy this wonderful continent.
 Of course things may change over time for better or worse, so the recommendations made here are based on my personal experiences at the time.